 Yes, they are all vectors for any size of work, so you can use them to create thumbnails / icons and stamps as well as magazines and posters and also books and documents and more.
-You can stretch and distort the vector sea creature shapes in all kinds of directions as well as apply other transformations to the sea creature shapes.
-The shapes can be warped as well.
+You can stretch and distort the vector sea creature shapes in all kinds of directions as well as apply other transformations to them.
+They can be warped as well.

 Yes, all the artworks can be changed in Adobe PS by using the pen tools and direct selection tool etc but the controls are fairly limited so if you want to really modify the vectorss in numerous ways then the best approach would be to copy the path into Illustrator and then use all the tools in Adobe AI and then re-copy the sea creature shapes back to Photoshop where you can define them as a new CSH for future projects.
 You might also like to check out the powerful Astute graphics plugins for some amazing tools to manipulate paths

 You can find all our videos via the graphicxtras channel on Youtube.
 You can find out how to turn them into smart objects, you can see how to use them as a source for patterns and brushes, how to modify the, how to warp and distort and add points to the paths or remove them, how to tweak the decorative graphics, how to export to other applications and much more.

 You can use them as commercial as well as personal use for your projects.
 You can use them to create items that can in turn be used to create new items for sale.
 You can use them to create logos, books, documents, items for sale on zazzle, packaging, cards, greeting cards, bags, web sites, posters, adverts, web pages, skateboards and much more.
 If you have any questions, please contact us via our contact page (email, youtube etc)